oriel-hub/api/docs/searching.rst

    * regions
    * itemtypes

+   Query fields that take text as the argument to search for.

    :query q: The text to search for.
 Note the search is not case-sensitive.
    :query country: The name of a country to search for.
    :query keyword: The name of a keyword to search for.